nd1012/Mapping-Object/README.md

 }
 ```

 **NOTE**: The mapping configuration needs to be done in the main type, only.
+Any mapping configuration in the source type doesn't have any effect.

 You want to map `SourceType` to `MainType`, so you may register the mapping
 (which is optional and can be done automatic, if no customizations are being